practicalli/clojure/concepts/naming-things.md

 ## Keeping things private

-  There is less empasis on keeping functions and data structures private (compared to Java, C++, C#).
+  There is less emphasis on keeping functions and data structures private (compared to Java, C++, C#).
 If you want to define a function name so that it is only accessible by other functions of the same namespace, you can use the `defn-` function.

-  There is no private equivaltent for `def` (as of Clojure 1.6) however you can use metadata to specify this
+  There is no private equivalent for `def` (as of Clojure 1.6) however you can use metadata to specify this

 (def ^:private name data)